hidashhi/api-doc/REST/examples/Guest accounts.md

 ## Guest token removal

-If a particular token will no longer be used or a security issue occurs, the token may be removed by calling `DELETE` on its information endpoint:
+This is not recommended for normal usage, since history and other information will be lost.
+A token will expire on its own anyway.
+If a particular token must no longer be used or a security issue occurs, the token may be removed by calling `DELETE` on its information endpoint:

 `DELETE http://rest.hidashhi.com/guestTokens/token_code_for_alice?appId=app_id_1234567890&apiKey=random_secret_api_key`